How to Make a Cat Hammock

 Cat hammocks are a wonderful accessory you can buy or make that will enhance the life of any cat.
-As you can see from this photo, cats truly enjoy hanging out in a hammock.
+As you can see from photo above, cats truly enjoy hanging out in a hammock.

-The cat hammock pictured here was sewn by me and it's a very easy diy project.
-On this page I'll share with you the steps needed to make a rectangular cat hammock.
+The cat hammock pictured above was sewn by me, and it's a very easy DIY project.
+In this article, I'll share with you the steps needed to make a rectangular cat hammock.
 And for those of you too busy to sew, there are cat hammocks already made which will please many a feline furkid.

-My cat hammock design was based largely on a PDF pattern made available thru ShelterStratagies.com.
-Their pattern was for a square-shaped hammock and is no longer available online, however I am sharing here on this page details to make a rectangular-shaped hammock for the cats.
+My cat hammock design was based largely on a PDF pattern made available through the website ShelterStratagies.com.
+Their pattern was for a square-shaped hammock and is no longer available online; however, I am sharing here on this page details to make a rectangular-shaped hammock for the cats.

 - As you will see in the picture above, I like to use two different fabrics to make a cat hammock.
 On one side I may use an indoor/outdoor fabric which is sturdy and easy to clean or pieces of denim pant legs sewn together.
 You can also use an old wool blanket or terry towel for the other side of the cat hammock.

-- OR you can make both sides out of the same fabric or toweling.
+- You can also make both sides out of the same fabric or toweling.
 It is entirely up to you.
-Either way, the completed hammock IS reversible which is ideal!
+Either way, the completed hammock is reversible which is ideal!

-- When choosing fabric, just keep it soft and washable and sturdy.
-Cats DO NOT care about colors, just the comfort.
+- When choosing the fabric, just keep it soft, washable, and sturdy.
+Cats do not care about colors, just the comfort.

-I purchase mattress pad covers from the local thrift shop as padding* to line my hammocks and also to line the cat cage quilts I make for the Humane Society.
+- I purchase my mattress pad covers from the local thrift shop as padding to line my hammocks and also to line the cat cage quilts I make for the Humane Society.